Subjective functions: Theory of subjective functions

-We model the world as a Markov decision process (MDP) consisting of the following components: \begin{itemize} \item A state space $\mathcal{S}$. \item An action space $\mathcal{A}$. \item A transition distribution $T(s'|s,a)$. \item The agent chooses actions according to a policy $\pi(a|s)$. \end{itemize} Importantly, we do not assume a fixed reward function.
-Instead, we allow the agent to \emph{choose} its own reward function.
+Following a standard reinforcement learning (RL) setup, we model a task as a Markov decision process (MDP) consisting of the following components: \begin{itemize} \item A state space $\mathcal{S}$. \item An action space $\mathcal{A}$. \item A transition distribution $T(s'|s,a)$, where $s,s'\in \mathcal{S}$ and $a \in \mathcal{A}$. \item The agent chooses actions according to a policy $\pi(a|s)$. \item A reward function $R(s)$. \end{itemize} Importantly, we do not assume a fixed reward function.
+Instead, we allow the agent to select its own reward function.
 For concreteness, we will study the case where the reward function is parametrized by a specific goal state $g \in \mathcal{S}$:

 Thus, the reward is 1 only when the agent has reached the goal state.
-It's relatively straightforward to extend this setup (e.g., to reward functions that are linear in some features space), but the goal-based framework is appealingly simple and applicable to many environments that are natural for humans.
+Parametrizing the reward function in terms of dynamic goals is known as \emph{goal-conditioned reinforcement learning} \citep{liu2022goal}.
+The goal-based framework is appealingly simple and applicable to many environments that are natural for humans.
+It's straightforward to extend this setup (e.g., to reward functions that are linear in some feature space), where $g$ is interpreted as a set of \emph{reward parameters}.